MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 You can use a proxy server with Microsoft Tunnel.
 The following considerations can help you configure the Linux server and your environment for success:

 - If you use an internal proxy, you might need to configure the Linux host to use your proxy server by using environment variables.
-To use the variables, edit the **/etc/environment** file on the Linux server, and adding the following lines:
+To use the variables, edit the **/etc/environment** file on the Linux server, and add the following lines:

   `http_proxy=[address]`
   `https_proxy=[address]`